kimhoyun-robotair/PX4_Programming/README.md

 This package is designed to be run directly via ros2 run.

 Refer to the launch/ directory and the setup.py file to understand how to run each node.

----

-**Please note that all packages are developed targeting PX4 firmware version 1.15.**